 From time to time, the Corporation may enter into physical or financial agreements to receive fixed prices on its oil, natural gas and NGLs production to offset the risk of revenue losses if commodity prices decline.
 Similarly, the Corporation may enter into agreements to fix the differential or discount pricing gap which exists and may fluctuate between different grades of oil, natural gas and NGLs and the various market prices received for such products.
 However, to the extent that the Corporation engages in price risk management activities to protect itself from commodity price declines, it may also be prevented from realizing the full benefits of price increases above the levels of the derivative instruments used to manage price risk.
-In addition, the Corporation's risk management arrangements expose it to the risk of financial loss in certain circumstances, including instances in which:
+In addition, such risk management arrangements may expose the Corporation to the risk of financial loss in certain circumstances, including instances in which:

-- production falls short of the contracted volumes or prices fall significantly lower than projected; - there is a widening of price-basis differentials between delivery points for production and the delivery point assumed in the arrangement; - · the counterparties to the arrangements or other risk management contracts fail to perform under those arrangements; and/or - a sudden unexpected material event impacts oil or natural gas prices.
+- production falls short of the contracted volumes or prices fall significantly lower than projected; - there is a widening of price-basis differentials between delivery points for production and the delivery point assumed in the arrangement; - the counterparties to the arrangements or other risk management contracts fail to perform under those arrangements; and/or - a sudden unexpected event materially impacts oil or natural gas prices.

-On the other hand, a failure to diversify commodity prices into different markets exposes the Corporation to reduced liquidity when prices decline in a single market.
-A sustained lower commodity price environment in that single market would result in lower realized prices for undiversified volumes and reduce the prices at which the Corporation would enter into derivative contracts on future volumes.
-This could make such diversification transactions unattractive, and, as a result, some or all of the Corporation's production volumes forecasted for the current fiscal year and beyond may not be protected by derivative arrangements.
+On the other hand, a failure to protect against a decline in commodity prices exposes the Corporation to reduced liquidity when prices decline.
+A sustained lower commodity price environment would result in lower realized prices for unprotected volumes and reduce the prices at which the Corporation would enter into derivative contracts on future volumes.
+This could make such transactions unattractive, and, as a result, some or all of the Corporation's production volumes forecasted for the current fiscal year and beyond may not be protected by derivative arrangements.